Example of chord in sheet music

-In this example, the notes G, B and D (if considered in Treble Clef) would be played together.
+In this example, the notes G, B and D (if considered in the Treble clef) will be played together.

 Differentiation between chords and arpeggios in sheet music

-When a chord comes followed by this symbol:
+When the chord is accompanied by this symbol:

-You should play one note at a time, because this symbol represents the “arpeggio”.
-As the reading of the staff is done upwards, the first note that you should play in this arpeggio would be G, then B and finally D. Despite they don’t have a sign of Legato, you should play these notes really united.
+You must play one note at a time, as this symbol represents the “arpeggio“.
+Since the staff is read from bottom to top, the first note you will have to play on this arpeggio is the G note, then B and then D. Although they do not have the legato sign, you should play these notes tightly together.